Mimosa Recipe (Champagne Orange Cocktail) (original) (raw)

 How to make a mimosa

-Making this cocktail couldn't be any easier.
-And even though we've listed amounts in the recipe card, this is one cocktail that you can easily free-pour – no need to fuss over measuring exact quantities!
+Making this cocktail couldn't be easier.
+Even though we've listed amounts in the recipe card, you can easily free-pour it—no need to fuss over measuring exact quantities!

 1. Start by filling a champagne flute at least halfway with sparkling wine.
-If you'd like, you can add a splash of Grand Marnier for a boozier orange cocktail.
+For a boozier orange cocktail, add a splash of Grand Marnier.

-2. Then all you have to do is fill the glass with orange juice.
+2. Then, all you have to do is fill the glass with orange juice.
 So easy!
-Sometimes we get fancy and add a drop or two of orange bitters on top and maybe a garnish, but these are completely optional.
+Sometimes, we get fancy and add a drop or two of orange bitters on top and maybe a garnish, but these are entirely optional.

 Make mimosas for a party